 Conners has been appointed the company's acting CEO, and insiders insist it's "business as usual," though no one will comment on Woodrow or the prank.

-Connors, a former lobbyist and documentary producer, didn’t have a financial background when joining Worldview in 2009, but her contacts proved invaluable, including Johnson, who became a partner in Worldview in 2011 (it was then that Worldview took off).
+Connors, a former lobbyist and documentary producer, didn’t have a financial background when joining Worldview in 2009.
 New Jersey lawyer Maria Cestone is Worldview’s other partner.